Wild Ones (Flo Rida song)

 The music video was released, featuring Flo Rida having fun with his friends.
 Sia, however, was not featured in the final video.
-This song along with "Good Feeling" was selected to serve as one of the official theme songs to WrestleMania XXVIII and it was also featured in The Rock's Road to Wrestlemania vignettes where he prepares for his match with John Cena at the event.
+This song along with "Good Feeling" was selected to serve as one of the official theme songs to WrestleMania XXVIII and it was also featured in The Rock's Road to WrestleMania vignettes where he prepares for his match with John Cena at the event.
 Flo Rida performed the songs "Good Feeling" and "Wild Ones" live at the event to precede Rock's entrance for the match.
-With over 6.5 million copies sold globally, it is Flo Rida's fourth best selling and one of the top 250 best-selling singles.
+The WrestleMania XXVIII version, which had different lyrics for the second verse, focusing on The Rock, was also featured in the WWE 2K15 soundtrack.

 Background

 The "Titanium" project got Australian singer-songwriter Sia into Guetta's powerful inner circle, including Atlantic Records director of A&R Ben Maddahi, who then introduced Sia to Flo Rida and his team, yielding "Wild Ones".
 The song, with Sia as the featured artist, serves as the second official single from Rida's album of the same name.

 Sia originally wrote the chorus and music to the song in 15 minutes for Katy Perry, who never received the song; additional lyrical contributions were made by Rida, Jacob Luttrell, Marcus Cooper, Benjamin Maddahi and the song's producers soFLY & Nius and Axwell.

 Sia later said: "They asked me to record ["Wild Ones"] over and over for almost six months.
 Eventually I said, 'OK, but don't put my name on it.'
 I was angry because we had already had this discussion.
-Jonathan said to me, 'I don't think I really believed you that you didn't want to be credited or get the recognition you deserve.'"
+Jonathan [Daniel, Sia's manager] said to me, 'I don't think I really believed you that you didn't want to be credited or get the recognition you deserve.'"

 Composition

-"Wild Ones" is an uptempo dance-pop song that includes influences of house music and electro house.
+"Wild Ones" is an up-tempo dance-pop song that includes influences of house music and electro house.
 According to Bill Lamb from About.com, "There is clearly a well worn formula to Flo Rida's blend of hip hop, dance, and pop. [...] he has not worn out his welcome.
 It is the moments when "Wild Ones" breaks down into that simple combination of synth keyboards and Sia's voice that the song commands our attention."
 David Jeffries from Allmusic compared the song to Katy Perry's "Firework", which was released one year previous, saying "The title cut [Wild Ones] with [Sia] is close to Katy Perry's "Fireworks" but crafted to support a sports highlight reel instead of teenage dreams [...]"